ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   Added ability to reuse ibmcloud session during execution of a pipeline run.

 Support private endpoints
-:   Modified ibmcloud login flow to use private end points where supported.
+:   Modified ibmcloud login flow to use private endpoints where supported.

 ### Updates for DevSecOps version - open-v10.56.1
 {: #devsecops-open-v10.56.1}